JuliaDiffusionBayes/DiffusionDefinition.jl/README.md

 end
 ```
 We also provide some examples of pre-defined diffusion processes that can be
-imported without having to write any code with:
+imported without having to write any code:
 ```
 @load_diffusion :lorenz
 ```